onweeks/onweeks.github.io/_portfolio/Creating maps with several added functions in SAS.md

 run;
 ```

-This will insert the maps into the same picture.
-The sizes of the x and y coordinates should correspond to the sizes of the map image set by e.g. `goptions xpixels=100 ypixels=100;`
+This approach will compile the maps into a single image.
+Ensure the sizes of the x and y coordinates match the dimensions of the map image set by commands like `goptions xpixels=100 ypixels=100;`.

-That's the main structure of the programme.
-Several additions can be made to add the functions previously mentioned in the introduction.
+This is the main structure of the program.
+Additional features can be added to incorporate the functions mentioned in the introduction.